Chris Economaki: Television and radio

-In February 1988 he was the expert pit reporter for Australian television station Channel 7 for the first ever NASCAR race run outside of North America, the Goodyear NASCAR 500 at the Calder Park Thunderdome in Melbourne.
+In February 1988, Economaki was the expert pit reporter for Australian television station Channel 7 for the first ever NASCAR race run outside of North America, the Goodyear NASCAR 500 at the Calder Park Thunderdome in Melbourne.
 Economaki had previously worked for Seven during the Bathurst 1000 telecasts of the late 1970s and early 1980s, mainly working as a pit reporter.
 He would later return to Australia to work as a pit reporter for Ch.7 during the telecast of the 1993 Tooheys 1000 at Bathurst.

-He covered several types of auto racing, including sprint cars, Championship Cars, stock cars, drag racers, and Can-Am cars.
+Economaki covered several types of auto racing, including sprint cars, Championship Cars, stock cars, drag racers, and Can-Am cars.

 From 1995 until 2008, Economaki was a part of the Indianapolis Motor Speedway Radio Network coverage of the Indianapolis 500, working as a color commentator.

 Awards/Halls of Fame

 Economaki received numerous major awards.
 He was inducted in the Motorsports Hall of Fame of America in 1994.
 He was inducted in the National Sprint Car Hall of Fame in 1993.
 He was awarded the 1990 NASCAR Award of Excellence, and the NASCAR Lifetime Achievement Award in 1998.

 Other awards bestowed upon Economaki included: